 Use Crayola® Gel Markers to add a colorful diagram to a report on the natural cycles of the solar system.

-Explore a variety of resources to gather information about the solar system.
-View models, visit a planetarium, and search school libraries and the Internet.
+Invite students to explore a variety of resources to gather information about the solar system.
+View models, visit a planetarium, and search school libraries and the Internet for appropriate resources.

 Organize students into cooperative groups.
 Each group is to select a specific planet for an in-depth investigation.
 One group may want to research the sun.
 Another group may want to select Pluto, even though its status has been reclassified as a dwarf planet.